-Kathy has joined the Division of Surgery & Anaesthesia with a background in data analysis, data management and process improvement.
+Kathy has an extensive background in data analysis, data management and process improvement.

 After graduating with a Bachelor of Business and Bachelor of Science from UTS, Kathy worked for 8 years in the area of data research and analysis in the financial services sector.
 During that time, she led a global data migration project and regularly presented at company executive meetings.
 She also developed a highly-regarded industry report that clients use for major decision-making.

 In 2017, Kathy joined Northern Sydney Local Health District as a Project Coordinator for the development of the Northern Beaches Hospital and transition of Manly Hospital and Mona Vale Hospital services.
 More recently, she worked as a Senior Correspondence Officer in the Ministerial and Executive Correspondence Unit.

 Kathy is keen to expand her data analysis skills and improve processes to enable better decision-making by management.

 Adam Aniss has a mixed educational background in Engineering and Medicine (B.Sc.
 (Eng.,UK); M.Sc.
 (Medical Physics, UK); Ph.D.
 (Medicine, UNSW).
 His experience consists of a number of roles including Associate Lecturer, Research Officer, Technical Support Officer, and Database Manager across various academic institutions in NSW.
 Adam has been extensively involved in medical data collection and research projects in various institutions.